leblancd/kube-v6/README.md

 #### Why run in IPv6-only mode rather than running in dual-stack mode?
 The first phase of implementation for IPv6 on Kubernetes will target support for IPv6-only clusters.
 The main reason for this is that Kubernetes currently only supports/recognizes a single IP address per pod (i.e. no multiple-IP support).
 So even though the CNI bridge plugin supports dual-stack (as well as support for multiple IPv6 addresses on each pod interface) operation on the pods, Kubernetes will currently only be aware of one IP address per pod.

-#### Why is the purpose of NAT64 and DNS64 in the IPv6 Kubernetes cluster topology diagram?
+#### What is the purpose of NAT64 and DNS64 in the IPv6 Kubernetes cluster topology diagram?
-There are many servers that exist outside of our Kubernetes cluster that still do not support IPv6 exchanges.
-One big example are the docker image registries that we typically use to download Kubernetes service container images and other docker images that are run inside user pods.
-In order to connect with these services from an IPv6 platform, NAT64 translation coupled with DNS64 are required to translate IPv6 packets from within the cluster to IPv4 packets outside the cluster, and vice versa.
+We need to be able to test IPv6-only Kubernetes cluster configurations.
+However, there are many external services (e.g. DockerHub) that only work with IPv4.
+In order to interoperate between our IPv6-only cluster and these external IPv4 services, we configure a node outside of the cluster to host a NAT64 server and a DNS64 server.
+The NAT64 server operates in dual-stack mode, and it serves as a stateful translator between the internal IPv6-only network and the external IPv4 Internet.
+The DNS64 server synthesizes AAAA records for any IPv4-only host/server outside of the cluster, using a special prefix of 64:ff9b::.
+Any packets that are forwarded to the NAT64 server with this special prefix are subjected to stateful address translation to an IPv4 address/port.

 #### Should I use global (GUA) or private (ULA) IPv6 addresses on the Kubernetes nodes?
 You can use GUA, ULA, or a combination of both for addresses on your Kubernetes nodes.
 Using GUA addresses (that are routed to your cluster) gives you the flexibility of connecting directly to Kubernetes services from outside the cluster (e.g. by defining Kubernetes services using nodePorts or externalIPs).
 On the other hand, the ULA addresses that you choose can be convenient and predictable, and that can greatly simplify the addition of static routes between nodes and pods.

-# Preparation Before Running kubeadm
+# Preparing the Nodes

 ## Set up node IP addresses
 For the example topology show above, the eth2 addresses would be configured via IPv6 SLAAC, and the eth1 addresses would be statically configured as follows: